Healthy Communities

 • Processing disorders: These can take various forms, including auditory or sensory, and impact an individual’s ability to receive, analyze, or make sense of information.
 Examples can include full or partial deafness, sensory modulation disorder (SMD), sensory-based motor disorder (SBMD), and sensory discrimination disorder (SDD).

-One of the most common invisible disabilities is neurodiversity.
+One of the most common invisible disabilities is neurodivergence.
 It’s important to note that not everyone who is neurodivergent considers themselves to have a disability.

 Neurodivergence is defined as having a style of neurocognitive functioning — thinking, behaving, or learning — significantly different from what is considered “typical” by societal standards.
 For example, some people may need to do some kind of repetitive movement (often called stimming) to focus.
 Neurodivergence includes people with autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), dyspraxia, dyslexia, dyscalculia, and Tourette syndrome.
 Others may also identify with the term.